enzet/map-machine/readme.md

 ### 3D buildings ###

-Simple shapes for walls, shade, and roof.
+Simple shapes for walls and shade in proportion to `building:levels` value.

 ![3D buildings](doc/buildings.png)